pyeventsourcing/eventsourcing/docs/topics/domain.rst

-Topic strings are used in stored events, to identify its domain event object type, and in in "created" events to identify the aggregate object type.
+Topic strings are used in stored events, to identify its domain event object type, and in "created" events to identify the aggregate object type.

 Renaming and moving classes